-Robin Hood – local legend and master of disguise – will bring merriment to the streets of Nottingham next summer through a unique world-class sculpture trail.
+Robin Hood – local legend and master of disguise – will bring merriment to the streets of Nottingham in summer 2018 through a unique world-class sculpture trail.

 Scores of quirky sculptures will take pride of place in the city from July to September 2018, creating an eye-catching trail through the city centre and neighbourhoods.